 I was pretty bummed that I didn’t have a chance to make my yearly trek to the beach.
 Between my day job in marketing and running Maison Saint James it just wasn’t happening.
 I can’t even count how many trip invites I turned down in the last two months alone.
 So when my job announced that our yearly two week retreat would be located at a private house on the island of St. Kitts and Nevis I was thrilled.
 Cause…duh.
-You meant to tell me I get to go on a semi-all expense paid trip to a Caribbean island for two weeks?
-It t’was lit my friends.
+You mean to tell me I get to go on a semi-all expense paid trip to a Caribbean island for two weeks?
+T’was lit my friends.
 I won’t go into a ton of detail - mainly because I’m writing this article as I sip a Mai Tai by the pool *laughs in spoiled*.

-I’ve decided that words cannot accurately describe the beauty of this magical place.
+I’ve decided that words alone cannot accurately describe the beauty of this magical place.
 So here is my photo diary of my escapades.
 Enjoy!

 Beautiful Rachel keeping me hydrated